GluuFederation/docs-ce-prod/docs/source/operation/faq.md

     `unzip -q -c /opt/gluu/jetty/oxauth/webapps/oxauth.war META-INF/MANIFEST.MF`

 Version numbers for included software like IDP, oxAuth-rp, etc., can be viewed in the same directory.
 These apps can be identified with the [port number](./ports.md) after the localhost.

 ## Connect an external LDAP browser

 Sooner or later you will probably want to peek at what is stored in the Gluu Server's local LDAP.
-This means connecting something like Apache Directory Studio to the `slapd` process running inside the chroot container.
+This means connecting something like Apache Directory Studio to the `ldap` process running inside the chroot container.

 You can find the configuration you need in `/opt/gluu-server-4.0/etc/gluu/conf/ox-ldap.properties`, e.g.:

 ```
-bindDN: cn=directory manager,o=gluu
+bindDN: cn=directory manager
 bindPassword: foobar
 servers: localhost:1636
 ```